dfinity/motoko/stdlib/examples/produce-exchange/README.md

 Server components
 -----------------------

 We decompose the Produce Exchange example Dapp into an _ActorScript-based_ implementation of a "**Server**" with the following definitional pieces:

+The first two server components give formal definitions for the Produce Exchange Standards Specification (PESS); See below for more about PESS.
+The final two server components, the bulk of its implementation, give a formal specification of behavior that defines the behavior for PESS, but the implementation details of these two components themselves are not in PESS, and are subject to change independently of PESS.

+Currently, we use purely-functional data structures, since their design permits `O(1)`-time/space for sharing, and their immutability makes them suitable for mathematical reasoning.
+These properties are practically important as a specification, but also suggest even more optimized representations, with the same mathematical properties.
+See below, for more details on ["chunky representations".](#chunky-representations].

  1. **Basic types**: See [`serverTypes.as`](https://github.com/dfinity-lab/actorscript/blob/stdlib-examples/stdlib/examples/produce-exchange/serverTypes.as).